Car problems Renault

 Is a used Renault a sensible choice?

-A used Renault can be an excellent buy, as long as you know what to look out for.
+A used Renault can be an excellent purchase, provided you know what to look out for.
 Models built after 2010 are generally more reliable than their predecessors.
-Pay particular attention to the known weak points of the model you are considering, such as the electronics and automatic gearbox.
-Always have an independent party carry out a thorough pre-purchase inspection.
-An inspection protects you from expensive surprises and gives you a clear picture of the car's mechanical condition.
+Check specifically for the known weak points of the model you have in mind.
+Think of the electronics and the automatic gearbox.
+Have an independent party carry out a thorough pre-purchase inspection.
+We always recommend this.
+An inspection protects you from expensive surprises.
+It also gives a clear picture of the car’s technical condition.

 A Renault with a known weak spot does not have to be a problem, as long as you know what to expect.
 Preventive maintenance and the right knowledge help you avoid many unexpected costs.
-Carnews' extensive used-car reviews and buying guides help you make the right choices, so you can take to the road with confidence.
-You'll be prepared for possible issues, negotiate a better price, and take care of your car's maintenance more effectively.
+Carnews’s extensive used-car reviews and buying guides help you make the right choices so that you can take to the road with confidence.
+You will be prepared for possible issues.
+You will negotiate better on the price.
+You will also organise the maintenance of your car more effectively.